etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 A data warehouse serves as a pivotal element in the modern data ecosystem, acting as a centralized data repository where information from various sources is consolidated.
 This consolidation enables improved decision-making by providing access to historical data critical for thorough analysis and forecasting.
 One of the key features of a data warehouse is the enhancement of data quality and consistency, achieved through meticulous data cleansing and transformation processes.
 Data warehouses are particularly optimized for high-performance querying, handling complex queries efficiently and thus allowing for significant volumes of data to be processed.
 Moreover, they ensure the operational systems' performance is unaffected by offloading analytical queries.

 The star schema plays a vital role within the data warehouse architecture.
-Its design is simple, centering around a fact table which is directly linked to a set of dimension tables.
+Its design is simple, centering around a fact table which is directly linked to a set of di mension tables.
 This simplicity translates to enhanced query performance due to fewer joins and predictable query patterns, which also simplifies the ETL process and facilitates easier data management.

 ### Understanding Surrogate IDs